-Memorial Healthcare Program Focuses On Kids in Crisis
+Memorial Healthcare program focuses on kids in crisis

 She survived but lost her leg and found herself struggling to recover both physically and psychologically.

-“Many children and adolescents will come to us and are just happy to be heard and supported,” said David Rube, M.D., medical director of Child and Adolescent Psychiatry at Joe DiMaggio Children’s Hospital, which is part of the Memorial Healthcare System.
+"Many children and adolescents will come to us and are just happy to be heard and supported," said Dr. David Rube, medical director of child and adolescent psychiatry at Joe DiMaggio Children's Hospital, which is part of the Memorial Healthcare System.

 Rube said greater awareness, assessment and treatment are helping kids like Macena.